Welcome to our website and hopefully, here you will find all the information you need about St. Margaret's Church, Great Barr.

 The church will continue to be cleaned down after services.

 to catch up on Baptisms and other events that had to be postponed due to Covid.

 Donations to St Margaret's Church

-There a now new way to donate to St Margaret's Church using "Donate Now" set up by the Diocese of Lichfield to help their churches.
-Their Finance Team, with help from a local software company, Data Developments, have put a Donate Now button on the Diocese website.
+There is now a way to donate to St Margaret's Church using "Donate Now" set up by the Diocese of Lichfield to help their churches.
+Their Finance Team, with help from a local software company, Date Developments, have put a Donate Now button on the Diocese website.

 In addition, there is a Gift Aid option as well as an option for donors to cover the transaction cost if they want to.
 As is the case with Contactless and Giving Direct, funds go into the Diocesan bank account as the registered charity and are then passed on to St Margaret’s as soon as possible along with a report showing when the donations were made.